Skip to content

 Prices

-• Combined Hospital and Extras Cover starts at around $230 per month.
+• The lowest Combined Hospital and Extras Cover starts at around $119.07 in the NT up to around $195.71 in QLD, SA and TAS.

-Ultimately, the cost of private health insurance for veterans depends on the tier of Hospital Cover/or extent of Extras Cover, your age, income, where you live, excess payable and any co-payments:
+Ultimately, the cost of private health insurance for veterans depends on the tier of Hospital Cover/or extent of Extras Cover, where you live, excess payable and any co-payments:

 • Extent of Extras Cover

-• If you have not taken out Hospital Cover before the age of 31, you will have to pay the Lifetime Health Cover Loading, which is 2% per year for every year you have not taken out cover.
+• if you did not take out Hospital Cover before the age of 31, you have to pay the Lifetime Health Cover Loading, which means you pay 2% per year for every year you have not taken out cover, up to a maximum of 70%.

-• Your income: if your income is $144,000 or less, you may be eligible for the Private Health Insurance Rebate, which gives you a discount on:
+• Your combined income: if you’re single and your income is less than $151,000 or living with a partner and your combined income is $302,000 or less, you may be eligible for the Private Health Insurance Rebate, which gives you a premium reduction on:

 • Hospital Cover